leonplanken/robust-rail-evaluator/README.md

 ```

 ##  Usage of the Plan evaluator in Testing Environment
-This mode of the program was mainly designed to evaluate the feasibility of different HIP plans (shunting yard schedules) -- `TEST_CASE("Plan Compatibility test")` --, and to test the validity of the location and scenario associated to the given plan -- `TEST_CASE("Scenario and Location Compatibility test") --.
-Nevertheless, this environemnt can be used to evaluate the HIP or cTORS formated plans in a test environment providing an overview about the test cases success rate.
+This mode of the program was mainly designed to evaluate the feasibility of different HIP plans (shunting yard schedules) -- `TEST_CASE("Plan Compatibility test")` --, and to test the validity of the location and scenario associated to the given plan -- `TEST_CASE("Scenario and Location Compatibility test")` --.
+Nevertheless, this environemnt can be used to evaluate HIP or cTORS formated plans in a test environment providing an overview about the test cases success rate.

 Note: This evaluator takes as input a HIP plan (HIP plan format is used).
 Nevertheless, it can also evaluate cTORS foramted plans as well.